Back to National Guide

 What's Included in the Price

 • Site assessment.
 Your electrician inspects the route from the nearest power source to where you need the outlet, checking wall construction, underground obstacles, and switchboard capacity.
+For longer runs they will also calculate voltage drop to determine cable sizing.

 What Affects the Cost